mason23zh/Orion-Sim-Connector-OSC/README.md

 If you are using MSFS2020, data will be read using [node-simconnect](https://github.com/EvenAR/node-simconnect) plugin.

-SimConnector will open port `6789` on localhost to send those data out.
+OSC will open port `6789` on localhost to send those data out.

 ## Supported platforms:
 - X-Plane 12